eric6356/chainlist/README.md

 # ChainList
-This is a course [project](https://github.com/chainskills/chainlist), but I made several improvements.
+This is a course [project](https://github.com/chainskills/chainlist) and I made several improvements.

 ## Frontend
 Re-wrote by using